everpress-co/mailster/README.md

 - added: premium templates are now aviailable to certain plans.
 - updated: Freemius SDK to 2.6.2.
 - updated: some general styles.
+- fixed: deprecated notice on subscribers detail page for php 8.2+
+- fixed: warning on activation if update state is not clear
+- fixed: warnings when trying to resize SVG images in email
+- improved: subscribers detail page

 ### 4.0.0 (Beta 7)